Board Member Duties

 8. Complete all 990 tax reports and any other reports as required by the 501(c)(3) filing.

-13. Sign LEEF checks.
-Organize the change in bank signatories annually.
+10. Sign LEEF checks.
+Organize the change in bank signatories as needed.

 Directors shall: